Adaptive virtual element methods with equilibrated fluxes: Numerical results on the local flux reconstruction

 \subsection{The low order adaptive scheme}

-In this section, we consider test case~$3$, with exact solution~$u_3$ in~\eqref{u3}, and study the performance of the $\h$-adaptive method with degree of accuracy~$\p=1$ using a starting coarse triangular meshes.
-In Table~\ref{table:nr-local-adaptive}, we depict the decay of the error of the method~$\vert u - \un \vert_{1,\Omega}$, error estimator~$\etaloc$~\eqref{global:localized:error-estimator}, the oscillation in the equilibrated flux condition introduced in~\eqref{oscillation:flux-condition}, and quantity~\eqref{new:quantity}.
+In this section, we consider the test case~$3$ with exact solution~$u_3$ in~\eqref{u3} and study the performance of the $\h$-adaptive method with degree of accuracy~$\p=1$ using a starting coarse triangular mesh.
+In Table~\ref{table:nr-local-adaptive}, we depict the decay of the error of the method~$\vert u - \un \vert_{1,\Omega}$, the error estimator~$\etaloc$~\eqref{global:localized:error-estimator}, the oscillation in the equilibrated flux condition introduced in~\eqref{oscillation:flux-condition}, and quantity~\eqref{new:quantity}.

 From Table~\ref{table:nr-local-adaptive}, we observe a loss of efficiency for the error estimator.
 This is clear, owing to the fact that the adaptive refinement strategy produces nontriangular meshes, even starting with a uniform triangular mesh.
 Indeed, hanging nodes are added while performing the mesh refinement.
 Notwithstanding, we can still appreciate the reliability of the error estimator as well as the decay of the oscillation in the equilibrated fluxes.